• Skip to primary navigation

 Why is my ferment cloudy or have a white film at the top?

 It's perfectly normal and expected to see some cloudiness develop in your ferment.
 If you see a white film develop on the top of the water (called kahm yeast), that's also quite normal and you can just skim it off when you see it.
-If you see mold, strange colors or odors that seem "off", however, it's best to discard and try again with a new batch.
+If you see mold, strange colors or odors that seem "off", however, it's best to discard your ferment and try again with a new batch.

 How long do fermented carrots last?